Note: This article is a quickstart guide, there is A LOT more to know about GWAS, but this provides a good starting point.

 Introduction to GWAS

-Genome Wide Association Studies (GWAS) are essentially a means by which to figure out which genetic traits (usually single nucleotide polymorphisms (SNPs)) are correlated with a variable of interest.
-In essence it allows us to assign function to regions of the genome, for example to find which genetic variants (differences in DNA sequence between individuals) are associated with changes in measurable variables like height, obesity, or any other trait or disease of interest, with the end result that we can make statements like “This variant of this gene is implicated in an increased risk of brain cancer”.
+Genome Wide Association Studies (GWAS) are essentially a means by which to figure out which genetic variants (usually single nucleotide polymorphisms (SNPs)) are associated with a variable of interest.
+It allows us to assign function to regions of the genome, for example to find which genetic variants (differences in DNA sequence between individuals) are associated with changes in measurable variables like height, obesity, or any other trait or disease of interest, with the end result that we can make statements like “This variant of this gene is implicated in an increased risk of brain cancer”.

 To perform such an analysis we need two kinds of data.
 SNP data for each individual in the study (which will be used to catalog the genetic variation between each sample) and data measuring the trait we are investigating for each individual in the study.

-Our software will then simply find which regions of the genome vary in conjunction with the trait of interest, for example if all tall people in a study have a G at a certain genomic locus and all short individuals have a T at the same locus, we can hypothesize that variation in this SNP is responsible for the variation in height, although this is obviously a grossly oversimplified example, but then this guide isn’t aimed at complicating things!
+Our software will then simply find which regions of the genome vary in conjunction with the trait of interest, for example if all tall people in a study have a G at a certain genomic locus and all short individuals have a T at the same locus, we can hypothesize that variation in this region of the genome responsible for the variation in height.

 Performing GWAS in R using GenABEL